 You should build an element of accountability into your routine: make sure you are working on the things which do make a difference and move you in whichever direction you want to be going.
 I like to do this by having a monthly chat with a friend: we have a recurring meeting set up for 10am on the first Monday of the month, and then take it turns to interview each other on how work is going, how life is going, and how progress compares to last month.
 My friend works a regular job with nothing to do with WordPress, so don’t worry about finding a “perfect fit” for your accountability system.

-I was also encouraged by a great talk at WordCamp London this year to get more professional help on focusing on the things that matter.
+I was also encouraged by a great talk at WordCamp London to get more professional help on focusing on the things that matter.
 I’ve been having business mentorship more or less since WordCamp London, and have found it incredibly valuable.
 Whether you’re running your own business or remote working for someone else, getting that outside perspective of what matters and where you should spend your time is invaluable.

 3. Use little psychology hacks for improved happiness